Find an Attorney

 AAAA/AAARTA Chicago Mid-Year Conference Open to All

 Coming Together to Address Family Building Challenges .
 The Conference takes place in Chicago, Illinois on Sunday, October 4 through Tuesday, October 6, 2015.
 To learn more go to the Academy Chicago Conference Page.
 Focusing exclusively on assisted reproductive technology law, join us for education, debate and networking.
 Conference Registration is now open You will need to click on the Registration Form (Chicago 2015) and make your hotel reservations using the Swissôtel link.
 You can pay for your registration using a credit card, debit card, or PayPal using this Online Payment link.
+If you are an Exhibitor, you can complete our registration form: Exhibitor Form Chicago and pay your Exhibitor Fee using the Exhibitor Fee Payment Link.
 See the Chicago-CLE Schedule (Draft).

 Focus on a Fellow